jameszhao1021/Plant-Diary/README.md

 ## Screenshot

-![Screenshot of the Plant Diary](./public/images/screenshots/screenshot1.png) Login page
+![Screenshot of the Plant Diary](./public/images/screenshots/screenshot1.png) The login page

-![Screenshot of the Plant Diary](./public/images/screenshots/screenshot2.png) List of plant
+![Screenshot of the Plant Diary](./public/images/screenshots/screenshot2.png) The list of plant

-![Screenshot of the Plant Diary](./public/images/screenshots/screenshot3.png) Diary page
+![Screenshot of the Plant Diary](./public/images/screenshots/screenshot3.png) The diary page

-![Screenshot of the Plant Diary](./public/images/screenshots/screenshot4.png) Customised background image
+![Screenshot of the Plant Diary](./public/images/screenshots/screenshot4.png) The customised background image

 ## Technologies Used

-JQuery, Ajax, Bootstrap, Express and MongoDB were used in this game.
+JQuery, Ajax, Bootstrap, Express and MongoDB were used in this app.

 ## Getting Started